wagtail/wagtail/docs/advanced_topics/api/v2/usage.md

 -   Documents `/api/v2/documents/1/`

 All exported fields will be returned in the response by default.
-You can use the `?fields` parameter to customize which fields are shown.
+You can use the `?fields` parameter to customise which fields are shown.

 For example: `/api/v2/pages/1/?fields=_,title,body` will return just the `title` and `body` of the page with the id of 1.